 - Deglaze the pan with the wine and add the spices to the pot.

-- Once the wine has cooked down, turn off the heat and stir in the remaining ingredients.
+- Once the wine has cooked down, turn off the heat and stir in 1/4 cup sour cream, cilantro stems, lime juice and chicken.

 - In another pan, heat two tablespoons of oil over medium high heat